Band splitting in the altermagnet CrSb: Introduction

-Recently, initially in theoretical studies \cite{Noda2016, Okugawa2018, Ahn2019, Hayami2019}, a new class of metallic materials was discovered that also exhibit a lifted Kramers degeneracy of electronic states and, as a result, electron band splitting.
-Shortly thereafter, the term "altermagnetics" \cite{Smejkal2022} was proposed for materials of this type.
-Altermagnetics exhibit energy splitting between spin states, characterized by a vanishing net magnetization, similar to antiferromagnets.
-However, unlike antiferromagnets, opposite spin configurations in altermagnets are not related by translations or inversion, but are linked by the rotational symmetry of the crystal.
-The band splitting in altermagnets is determined primarily by the exchange mechanism and is on the order of an electron-volt.
-Dielectric antiferromagnetic materials with symmetry that includes time reversal only in conbination with rotations or reflections, or none at all, are well known as piezomagnets.
-Altermagnets are metallic piezomagnets (see \cite{MineevUFN} and references therein).
+Another approach to the metals with momentum dependent band splitting based on traditional symmetry classification of magnetic materials which includes both nonrelativistic and relativistic interactions \cite{LL1984} has been developed in \cite{MineevUFN}.
+Also, the role of spin-orbit interaction in relationship to the spin splitting of electron bands in centrosymmetric antiferromagnets has been considered earlier in \cite{Zunger2020}.
+Dielectric antiferromagnetic materials with symmetry that includes time reversal only in combination with rotations or reflections, or none at all, are well known as piezomagnets.
+Altermagnets according definition introduced in \cite{MineevUFN} are metallic piezomagnets.
 Along with altermagnets that lack bulk magnetization, metallic compounds with spontaneous magnetization are also possible, such as the ferromagnet URhGe \cite{Mineev2025}, as well as analogs of weak ferromagnets and ferrimagnets \cite{Mineev2026}.

+Recently, several research groups reported results from studies of quantum oscillations in the altermagnet CrSb \cite{Du2025, Long2026, Terashima2026}, combining magnetotransport and torque measurements with DFT+U calculations.
+This allowed them to identify multiple quantum oscillation frequencies originating from spin-nondegenerate bands.
+The shape, position, and even symmetry of the Fermi surfaces discovered in these studies differ.

-A strongly anisotropic spin band splitting was first observed in the altermagnet MnTe, with a hexagonal crystal structure distorted by basal-plane spin ordering \cite{Osumi2024}.
+A strongly anisotropic spin-band splitting was first observed in the altermagnet MnTe, with a hexagonal crystal structure distorted by basal-plane spin ordering \cite{Osumi2024}.
 This was done using photon-energy tunable ARPES in combination with first-principles calculations.
-This was followed by similar studies of another hexagonal altermagnet, CrSb \cite{Reimers2024,Yang2025,Zeng2024,Ding2024,W.Li2025,C.Li2025} , where, however, spin ordering does not distort the hexagonal crystal structure and leads to a large g-wave spin splitting of electron bands.
+This was followed by similar studies of another hexagonal altermagnet, CrSb \cite{Reimers2024,Yang2025,Zeng2024,Ding2024,W.Li2025,C.Li2025,Liao2025}, where, however, spin ordering does not distort the hexagonal crystal structure and leads to a large g-wave spin splitting of electron bands.
+Spin splitting of electron bands was also registered in tunneling magnetoresistance measurements reported in \cite{X.Li2025}.
+Also the clear signatures of chiral spin-split magnons in CrSb have been observed in polarised neutron inelastic scattering experiments \cite{Singh2025}.